up

 County Priorities

-The County has identified the following priorities for the Capital Program in the forthcoming session of the General Assembly: increased levels of capital investment from the State for our public schools and support for the Public Safety Communication Center, Montgomery College facilities, various transportation projects (bridges, sidewalks, transit, roads), stream restoration and stormwater management, and land acquisition for parks.
+The County has identified the following priorities for the Capital Program in the forthcoming session of the General Assembly: increased levels of capital investment from the State for our public schools and support for a Health and Human Services project, a Department of Correction and Rehabilitation project, Montgomery College facilities, strategic growth at the Universities at Shady Grove, various transportation projects (bridges, sidewalks, transit, roads), stream restoration and stormwater management, and land acquisition for parks.

 NEW AND ONGOING STATE AND COUNTY PROJECTS

-The State allocated $771.4 million for school construction projects in its FY22 budget, including $333.3 million in Built to Learn funding.
-Of this amount, $44.7 million was allocated to Montgomery County Public Schools (MCPS) for school construction and renovation.
+The State provided $280.0 million for school construction projects in its FY18 budget, of which approximately $59.194 million was allocated to Montgomery County for school construction and renovation.
 The support given by the State has been critical to the County's efforts to meet the program and facility needs of its students and communities by providing new and modernized schools.
-As part of the $44.7 million in FY22 State Aid, MCPS received $29.5 million in traditional State Aid and $15.2 million in State Aid for local schools with significant enrollment growth or relocatable classrooms in FY22.
-Additional Built to Learn Act funding is expected to be awarded in FY22 for the Woodward High School project and five elementary school projects.
+As part of the $59.194 million in State Aid, the County received $11.8 million in State Aid for local school systems with significant enrollment growth or relocatable classrooms in FY18 due to passage in April 2015 by the Maryland General Assembly of the Capital Grant Program for Local School Systems with Significant Enrollment Growth or Relocatable Classrooms.

-The County Executive will vigorously pursue all forms of State Aid and will work with the County's State Delegation, County Council, the Board of Education, the Superintendent, and the community to request that the State fully fund MCPS' FY23 State Aid request in a manner that enables the county to maximize access to State funds.
+The Executive will vigorously pursue all forms of State Aid and urges the Board, the Council, the County Delegation, and the community to request that the State fully fund the County's State Aid request.

 Montgomery College